 Editor's note: Privacy aspects of sharing the location of a Located UE (e.g. to any Target UE) and exposing information about such privacy aspects during discovery (e.g. to facilitate Located UE selection by a Target UE) needs to be aligned with SA WG3.

 A Target UE may discover and select one or more Located UEs (and other Reference UEs) to be used in the Ranging/SL positioning procedures as specified in clauses 5.3 through 5.5.
 In this release of the specification, for network assisted ranging and SL positioning, the Target UE shall discover and select Located UEs that are in the same serving PLMN of the Target UE.

+LMF needs to provide located UE for discovery when AF request ranging between two UEs.
+Additionally, LMF may be provisioned with Located UEs that may be sent to target UE as candidate list of located UEs.

 Editor's note: other selection criteria are FFS.